Skip to main content

 Scope and Contents

 This collection documents performing arts related events and programs associated with Queens College from 1938 to 2004.
 This includes activities from the early days of the college, such as the Orchestral Society and Choral Society; the Colden Center (founded in 1960); and today's the Kupferberg Center for the Arts.
-The collection contains photographs, invitations, memos, brochures, programs, and other printed ephemera.
+The collection contains photographs, invitations, memos, brochures, programs, other printed ephemera, and schematic designs.

 Dates: 1938 - 2023